paulbouwer/votingapp-servicemesh-sample/README.md

 ---

-This replaces all previous versions of the Azure Voting App sample to provide a single configurable sample that caters to multiple scenarios:
+This replaces all previous versions of the Azure Voting App sample to provide a single configurable sample that supports multiple scenarios:

 - https://github.com/Azure-Samples/azure-voting-app-redis
 - https://github.com/Azure-Samples/azure-voting-app